 Your query is probably more common than you think; you might find the answer you’re looking for here.

-Safe Passage works to provide unaccompanied child refugees in Europe with safe routes to sanctuary in the UK.
+Safe Passage works to provide unaccompanied child refugees in Europe with safe and legal routes to sanctuary across Europe.
 Wherever possible, we also support vulnerable adults.

 We are always on the look out for volunteers to help us at Safe Passage.
 Please take a look at our page on what we need.

 Until 27th February 2019 Safe Passage was a project of Citizens UK and so if you donated to Citizens UK your funds were kept separate for our work.